 2. Don’t be afraid of crowded bars—or litter on the floor

 There are two important points that you have to keep in mind when in search of a perfect pintxo bar:

 Firstly, we love crowded pintxo bars!
-When you find a place that looks like it’s absolutely impossible for any more people to enter—that’s exactly THE bar!
+When you find a place that looks like it’s absolutely impossible for any more people to enter—that’s THE bar.
 That’s where we want to be.
-Remember that in Spain (and in the Basque Country) our concept of personal space (or lack thereof) might be different than what you’re used to, so don’t be afraid to get close to your fellow pintxo devourers.
+Remember that in Spain (and in the Basque Country), our concept of personal space (or lack thereof) might be different than what you’re used to, so don’t be afraid to get close to your fellow pintxo devourers.

 Secondly, and as weird as it may sound, we want to go to the bars that seem to have the dirtiest floors in town!
 It’s not uncommon for locals to toss used napkins on the floor.
 So, dirty floor equals local people and local people equals great pintxos.

 3. Order txikitos!

 When it comes to drinks, we say less is more.

 Typically, we only eat a maximum of two pintxos in each bar (every bar has their specialty, and that’s all we’re ordering) and then we continue to the next one.
 Keeping that in mind, we prefer to order drinks in small sizes—just enough to wash down the tasty bite.

 4. Do your food crawl right before dinner

 You might not be expecting this one, but in general, pintxos are not considered a substitute for a meal.
 They’re more like snacks between meals, something you nibble on during a short break or after work, before going back home for dinner.